UCL-EO/geog0111/docs/020_Python_files.md

 ### Purpose

-In this session, we will learn about files and similar resources.
-We will introduce the standard Python library [`pathlib`](https://docs.python.org/3/library/pathlib.html) which is how we deal with file paths, as well as the local package [gurlpath](geog0111/gurlpath.py) that allows a similar object-oriented approach with files and other objects on the web.
-The treatment is intentionally high-level.
-If you need to go deeper into calls to URLs, you should look at the Python packages: [urllib.parse](https://docs.python.org/3.7/library/urllib.parse.html), [requests](https://requests.readthedocs.io/en/master/) and [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/).
+In this session, we will learn about files and streams.
+We will introduce the standard Python library [`pathlib`](https://docs.python.org/3/library/pathlib.html) which is how we deal with file paths.
+We will also cover opening and closing files, and some simple read- and write-operations.

 ### Prerequisites